samiralam/rules-compendium/docs/dmg/6-cosmology/index.md

 #### Color Pools

-Gateways leading from the Astral Plane to other planes appear as two-dimensional pools of rippling colors, 1d6 × 10 feet in diameter. (“Color,” as with everything in the Astral Plane, is a matter of metaphor; since these portals are perceived by the Astral self and not by physical eyes, their colors are understood rather than seen.)
+Gateways leading from the Astral Plane to other planes appear as two-dimensional pools of rippling colors, 1d6 × 10 feet in diameter. ("Color," as with everything in the Astral Plane, is a matter of metaphor; since these portals are perceived by the Astral self and not by physical eyes, their colors are understood rather than seen.)
 Traveling to another plane requires locating a color pool that leads to the desired plane.
 These gateways can be identified by color, as shown on the Astral Color Pools table.

 ##### Astral Color Pools